The SP is a discreet innovation fitted to the barrel of your gun that will revolutionise your shooting.

 The SP is placed on the right side for right-handed shooters and on the left for left-handed shooters.
 The constant image of the SP in your peripheral vision will add consistency in the shot picture and will control the eye taking the shot – remember only the eye over the rib can see the SP so only this eye is being stimulated, It is critical that the opposite eye can’t see the SP.

 Shooters spend a lot of money on equipment, practising and travel but overlook a vital aspect.
-Over 85% suffer from some form of eye dominance, so they aren’t fully in control of the eye on the gun.
+Over 85% suffer from some form of eye dominance issue, so they aren’t fully in control of the eye on the gun.
 This can lead to frustrating and inconsistent results.

 I started to develop the SP when I realised that my shooting was affected by eye dominance issues, which existing commercial options didn’t solve.
 I began designing a discreet solution that wouldn’t distract the shooter and could be used gun up or gun down to give total control of the eye on the gun.
 I produced numerous prototypes based on research about how the brain uses different information.

 The final product enabled me to shoot more easily and more accurately.
 With the help of a Professor who has an in-depth knowledge of eye dominance in sport, I started to collect scientific data and to conduct tests to show the impact of the SP on shooting.
 Meanwhile, shooters of various abilities tried the new product and it soon became clear that it could help people at all levels of the sport.

 The SP was designed using the latest 3D print technology.
 It’s discreet and extremely light.
 The key is its shape which is a paraboloid (3D ellipse) and its positioning.
 The SP form stays consistent as you mount the gun so the picture stays the same in your peripheral vision, this is key, a changing picture would draw your eye.